yaacov/yaindexer/README.md

 # yaindexer
 Yet another typescript indexer

-yaindexer is a tool that create index files for typescript and javascrpt code.
+yaindexer is a tool that create index files for typescript and javascrpt code, it will automatically generate index.ts files with export-values from a list of files or folders.

 ## Usage